madnikhan/fumari/HANDEPAY_INTEGRATION.md

    - Implement the `initiateHandepayPayment` function with actual Handepay API calls
    - Refer to Handepay API documentation for exact endpoints and request format

-### 3. Manual Entry (Fallback)
+### 3. Manual Entry (Recommended for Local Network)

+**Best for:** Local network deployments, simple setup, reliable

-If automatic integration isn't available, staff can manually enter transaction IDs from card machine receipts.
+If automatic integration isn't available, or for local network deployments, staff can manually enter transaction IDs from card machine receipts.

 **How It Works:**
 1. Customer pays on Handepay card machine
 2. Staff receives receipt with transaction ID
 3. Staff enters transaction ID in payment modal
 4. Payment is recorded in system

+**Advantages:**
+- ✅ Works perfectly on local network (no webhook needed)
+- ✅ Simple and reliable
+- ✅ No additional setup required
+- ✅ Works offline

+**This is the recommended method for local network deployments.**

 ## Using the Payment System